Loading...

 • You can claim natural waterways if you leave enough room for large ships to pass through them at all times.
 Click here to see an example of a legal claim across a natural waterway.

 Snake claims can be allowed if used to claim substantial infrastructure, but only with admin approval!
+Do not temporarily violate this rule without asking staff first.
+Substantial infrastrucure is defined as buildings, walls, movecraft ships, etc. "Ganks" are not valid structures for snake claims.

 5 - Movecraft